Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/security.md

 Finally, you often will be editing your files.
 Depending on the platform, you may use different applications as Slingshot relies on invoking 3rd party applications to do the job.
 In addition, you can always download the file to your computer or device.

-### User Account

-**CONTINUE HERE**
-As a Slingshot user you own different types of content, like the files you upload, the messages you write and the dashboards you create.
-All those are part of your Slingshot account and are associated to you as a user.
-That being said, you do have full control over the content you own.
-For further details about data privacy, please refer to **//INSERT LINK//**.

----